 Humidifier Services in Des Moines, IA

 Temperatures during the winter months plummet in our area, but along with the dropping temperature is dropping moisture.
 Dry and cold is great for ice cubes, but it is not good for your health or your home.
 We all know what too much humidity feels like but too little can be just as problematic.
-This is why the experts at Schaal Heating and Cooling offer comprehensive whole home humidifier services.
+This is why the experts at Schaal Plumbing, Heating and Cooling offer comprehensive whole home humidifier services.
 A whole home component installs directly into your existing heating system, integrating with the system.
 This makes operation extremely easy and convenient, but it is important that only trained experts like ours handle the work.
 We can also make sure that an existing whole home humidifier work as you need it to with expert repair, maintenance and replacement services.
 There’s no reason to live with the problems and discomfort that too little humidity can bring when you have our pros ready and waiting to help you.

 Is Low Humidity Really That Bad?

 High humidity is pretty overt.
 It makes your skin feel sticky, the air feel close and it just never seems to cool off without the help of air conditioning.
 When there’s too little humidity in the air, however, the signs may be less obvious.
 For instance, you may find that your skin is excessively dry and itchy, or that your throat is sore.
 You may even experience nosebleeds.
 As you look around your home, you may notice that wood products are splintering easily and possibly cracking.
 This can happen to furniture, flooring or wall paneling.